nesdoug/SPEZ/Readme.txt

     - load tiles to selected tile
 2.1 - added a "smart import" for metatiles
     - output says 8x8 and 16x16 istead of 8 and 16
     - white box on tile selection resizes to the currently selected sprite size (apply large, eg)
     - clicking on a listbox will highlight a tile
     - minor change on "use top left pixel as transparent"
     - moving metasprites past the edge won't deform them
     - less strict in moving sprites past edges
     - default priority has been changed to 2
-	- allow small images to be imported as palettes
-	  (as small as 2x1) to allow 16x1 images as a palette
+    - allow small images to be imported as palettes (as small as 2x1) to allow 16x1 images as a palette
-	- importing images only blanks the tiles it needs
-2.2 - changed key commands, and added some...
+    - importing images only blanks the tiles it needs 2.2 - changed key commands, and added some...
     - a=select all, x=cut, v=paste, y=vert flip
     - multi-tile select mode added (= default)
     - allows cut/paste/flip/etc with multiple tiles
-	- and adding multiple tiles into metasprite at once
+    - and adding multiple tiles into metasprite at once 2.3 - slight change to "best color" formula
+      (should prefer a color closer to the original hue rather than a wrong color of the same brightness)

 Note, the RLE is a special compression format that I wrote, specifically for SNES maps (but could be used for tiles).